Coastal hazards: Policies

 Due to the increasing urbanization along the coastlines, planning and management are essential to protecting the ecosystems and environment from depleting.
 Coastal management is becoming implemented more because of the movement of people to the shore and the hazards that come with the territory.
-Some of the hazards include movement of barrier islands, sea level rise, hurricanes, nor'easters, earthquakes, flooding, erosion, pollution and human development along the coast.
+Some of the hazards include the movement of barrier islands, sea level rise, hurricanes, nor'easters, earthquakes, flooding, erosion, pollution and human development along the coast.
 The Coastal Zone Management Act (CZMA) was created in 1972 because of the continued growth along the coast, this act introduced better management practices such as integrated coastal zone management, adaptive management and the use mitigation strategies when planning.
 According to the Coastal Zone Management Act, the objectives are to remain balanced to "preserve, protect, develop, and where possible, to restore or enhance the resources of the nation's coastal zone".

 The development of the land can strongly affect the sea, for example, the engineering of structures versus non-structures and the effects of erosion along the shore.